 Our desire is to support:

 - 501(c)(3) organizations serving a population with at least 60 percent of people living in poverty, as defined by the Federal Poverty Guidelines.
 We welcome unrestricted or program requests from organizations.

-- 501(c)(3) organizations strengthening systems that serve people living in poverty
+- 501(c)(3) organizations strengthening systems that serve people living in poverty.

 We support organizations that: